edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

   - Network
   - Performance
 ---
-The topic of measuring network throughput between network devices comes up quite frequently: It ranges from users claiming (and sometimes almost blaming) that the 100 Mbps Internet uplink in reality is only 10 Mbps to being surprised why they can&#8217;t transfer that multi-gigabyte file via FTP faster between data center locations.
+The topic of measuring network throughput between network devices comes up quite frequently: It ranges from users claiming (and sometimes almost blaming) that the 100 Mbps Internet uplink in reality is only 10 Mbps to being surprised why they can't transfer that multi-gigabyte file via FTP faster between data center locations.

-Let&#8217;s have a look behind the scenes of network throughput measurement and understand why users are often actually measuring something completely different, but also how to get more &#8220;performance&#8221; out of these connections.
+Let's have a look behind the scenes of network throughput measurement and understand why users are often actually measuring something completely different, but also how to get more "performance" out of these connections.

 ### Sliding window protocols